 - Click Developer Tools from the menu option

 Note: In order to access Developer Tools, you must verify your email address.
-If you have not already verified your email address, you will be prompted to do so at this point.
+If you have not already verified your email address, you will be prompted to do before you can register for public API credentials

-- Click the “Register for the free ORCID public API” button
+- Click the “Register for ORCID public API credentials” button.

 - Name: The name of your application.
 This will be displayed to users when they grant your application permission to get their ORCID iD, and it will be displayed in their Trusted organization list.
 We recommend using the name of your organization or service (e.g. a journal name).

-- Website: The website the user can visit to learn more about your application.
-This will be displayed in their Trusted organization list.
+- Application URL: The website the user can visit to learn more about your application.
+This will also be displayed in their Trusted organization list.

-- Register all redirect URIs fully where possible This is the most secure option and what we recommend.
-For more information about redirect URIs, please see our FAQ
+- Register all redirect URIs fully where possible.
+This is the most secure option and what we recommend.
+For more information about redirect URIs, please see our redirect URI FAQ

 Use your credentials